MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 In order of priority, this scenario would be:

 - Update Graph PowerShell cmdlets (Add/Remove ApplicationKey + ApplicationPassword) doc to include examples for credential roll-over.
-- Add custom cmdlets to Graph PowerShell that simplifies this scenario.
+- Add custom cmdlets to Microsoft Graph PowerShell that simplifies this scenario.

 ### Disable or delete malicious applications

 An application can either be disabled or deleted.
 To disable the application, under **Enabled for users to sign in**, move the toggle to **No**.

-You can delete the application, either temporarily or permanently, in the portal or through the Graph API.
+You can delete the application, either temporarily or permanently, in the Azure portal or through the Microsoft Graph API.
 When you soft delete, the application can be recovered up to 30 days after deletion.

 ```
 DELETE /applications/{id}
 ```

-To permanently delete the application, use this Graph API call:
+To permanently delete the application, use this Microsoft Graph API call:

 ```
 DELETE /directory/deletedItems/{id}